kierglover/boltflow.xyz/README.md

 ```
 git clone https://github.com/kierglover/webflow-build-system.git
 ```
-You should then have the `package.jason` and the `Gruntfile.js` in your chosen directory.
+You should then have the `package.json` and the `Gruntfile.js` in your chosen directory.
 ### Running the System
 To make sure all the npm dependencies are installed, run the following in your projects root directory (`.documents/mywebsite/` for example).
 ```